 The power of ‘lately’

-Instead of asking people what their favorite film is, ask about a good movie that they watched lately.
+Instead of asking people what their favorite film is, ask them about a good movie that they watched lately.

 This makes your question easier to answer for several reasons: